QuickTry/QuickTry-Server/README.md

 * Remove all TODOs
 * Increase configurability
 * Automated testing and unit tests
-* Support for more languages
-* Support for more use-cases
 * Verify sandboxing properties of docker in-depth
 * Throttling and rate-limiting of requests to prevent service outages
 * Creating a capped worker pool and request queue